Highlights and Lowlights of Dubrovnik

 Practical information

 – Getting There.
 Dubrovnik is a 4 hour bus ride from Split.
 The bus station in Dubrovnik is impractical, being situated a 10 minute ride out of the Old Town.
-Taxi will overcharge, expect to be quoted about 12 Euro into town.
-Or you can take a bus right outside the station on the main street – buses 1a, 1b, and 3 go to the Pile Gate and cost 1.73 Euro.
+Taxis will overcharge, expect to be quoted about 12 Euro into town.
+Or you can take a bus right outside the station on the main street – buses 1a, 1b, and 3 go to the Pile Gate and cost about 2 Euros.
 Air: Dubrovnik has a rather large airport (code DBV) due to it’s popularity.

-– Accommodation.
-We rented an Airbnb apartment in Dubrovnik.
-While not cheap ($160/night after fees) it was perfectly located and a beautiful apartment.
-But I wouldn’t recommend it for that money.
-A few recommendations: The Pucic Palace (one of the few hotels in the center, beautiful old world hotel), Hotel Excelsior (gorgeous modern hotel, a quick walk outside the old town looking over the sea), Apartment Cativla (right in the old town, gets great reviews, better value).
+A few recommendations if looking for something higher end: The Pucic Palace (one of the few hotels in the center, beautiful old world hotel), Hotel Excelsior (gorgeous modern hotel, a quick walk outside the old town looking over the sea), Apartment Cativla (right in the old town, gets great reviews, better value).
 Tip: stay in (or very close to) the old town and avoid Dubrovnik June to August.
-Make sure you check where these hotels are on the map because being far from the Old Town defeats the whole purpose of visiting Dubrovnik.

 – Food. we saved money by cooking (restaurants in Dubrovnik are very expensive).
 There’s a Konzum grocery store tucked away near the Cathedral.

 – Organized Tours.
+Recommended: An inexpensive walking tour of the city.
 Many people base themselves in Dubrovnik and take day trips.
-Where should you go?
 At the top of my recommendations is a day tour to Kotor, Montenegro (have a look at this post).
 This tour will take you to both Kotor and Perast.
 A 2nd recommended tour is to Mostar and the Kravica Waterfalls (both situated in Bosnia & Herzegovina).
 This tour will take you there.

 Related: Is Croatia (still) worth visiting?